-Key features of the proposed scheme include:
+Key features of the scheme include:

 - Speed cushions on York Road to slow vehicle speeds

 - One ways to reduce vehicular conflict at pinch points on the following roads; Freeland Buildings, Coombe Road and Villiers Road.

 - Street closure to motor vehicles on All Hallows Road, alongside a speed table at the Albion Road Junction.
 This will help create a more enjoyable and attractive route for walking and cycling to school.
 The street closure re-allocates road space, providing an opportunity to for place making improvements.

 - Footway widening and crossing improvements at Bellevue Road/Washington Avenue, Bellevue/Greenbank Road and Alpine Road/Devon Road.
 These junction improvements will make it easier for people to walk through the area by widening pavements and improving informal crossing facilities.

 - Double yellow lines around street corners to improve visibility at junctions.